vatai/vatai.github.io/_posts/2025-04-15-scoping-snap.md

 # [draft] SCoPing SNAP

 This post describes my (ultimately failed) attempts to run [Tadashi](/projects/tadashi) {% cite vatai2024tadashi %} on [SNAP](https://github.com/lanl/SNAP).

+In the search for realistic apps I wrote `scop_detector`, a very simple program which would run PET's automatic scop detection algorithm on any given ~.c~ file, and print out the found schedule trees.